Dr Peter Ring

 "Jasha’s technical knowledge, teaching and communication skills and personal attributes make her an integral part of my practice,” says Dr Ring.
 “She has the ability to pass on her extensive knowledge to a patient so they are always reliably informed and understand the different treatment options, the likely outcomes and any potential risks associated.
 Her passion for the field of vision correction has been to the practice’s benefit as she keeps up with the latest technology in addition to attending national and international meetings and presenting papers.”

-Dr Ring’s team members also include Sandy De Witt and Mariah Toi whom can help you with your initial vision correction appointments, surgery bookings and discuss payment options.
+Dr Ring’s team members also include Mariah Toi and Samantha Scheepers whom can help you with your initial vision correction appointments, surgery bookings and discuss payment options.

 Team Photo Gallery